2600hz/docs-sysadmin/doc/whapp/jonny5.md

 `percentage`: 10 - a percentage discount off the rate of EVERY per_minute call

-`pvt_enabeld`: true,  should limits be enforced for this account, IF FALSE THE ACCOUNT IS UNRESTRICTED
+`pvt_enabled`: true,  should limits be enforced for this account, IF FALSE THE ACCOUNT IS UNRESTRICTED